IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/master-detail.md

 ## Configuration

-To configure the `Grid` to display in master-detail mode you need to specify a template inside the grid, marked with the `GridDetail` directive:
+To configure the `Grid` to display in master-detail mode you need to specify a template for the grid:

 ```html
 <{ComponentSelector}>